Nadav-Ruskin/configsite/readme.md

 sudo usermod -aG docker $USER
 cd ../..
 rm -rf temp
-# You have to log out from linux to allow docker to run without sudo
+# You have to log out from Linux to allow docker to run without sudo
 ```

 # Running the project: